eecs394-s17/myVillage/README.md

 Note: The user is advised to consult the [official documentation](https://docs.ionic.io/setup.html) in the event of a problem.

-## Using Ionic View
-Ionic View is a handy service that comes free with Ionic and allows you to share your app with clients and testers without going through the process of deploying as a beta to the iOS or Android store.
-Users who test the app can even submit feedback through Ionic View.
-In the ionic.config.json file, you can change the app ID to whatever ID you'd like and then in terminal/command line type `ionic upload`.
-It may ask you to log in to your ionic account so make sure that is configured properly.
-Once it is deployed, others can view the most recent version using the "Preview Shared App" feature in Ionic View - they will be asked to enter the app ID.
-Note that any time you want to update to the most current version, the person who deployed to their Ionic account must again run `ionic upload`.

 ## Setting up payments integration
 The payments application will run separatetly from the myVillage app on a DigitalOcean droplet.
 To set up this droplet (server), head over to https://www.digitalocean.com/ and sign up for an account.
 Once that is done, you will want to create a 512mb droplet.